 - A minimum of 14 credits of coursework in dispute resolution and advocacy

-- Completion of a paper focusing on a topic in conflict resolution developed in a course or through independent study
+- Completion of a 20-page research paper focusing on a topic in dispute resolution, either developed in a course or through independent study under the supervision of a Cardozo faculty member.

 - Graduates of foreign law schools who plan to take the NY Bar must take Introduction to U.S. Law, Professional Responsibility, Advanced Workshop in Legal Research and Writing (two semesters), and a minimum of six credits in NY Bar subjects